 - Since the company makes it money through the offers, be sure to read all of the fine print before signing up.

-- Also worth noting: Signing up for an additional credit card – no matter how good the rate may be – is not necessarily the best way to get out of debt.
+- Signing up for an additional credit card—no matter how good the rate can be—is not necessarily the best way to get out of debt.

 If you want to have a set place to keep tabs on your credit scores and interest rates, then SavvyMoney may be a good fit for you and your situation.
 It may be an additional motivator or you may decide that the money could be better spent on getting out of debt.
 Other pluses?
 The interface and the tools are easy to use and the customer support is prompt in replying to questions and concerns.